diffusiondata/gateway-examples/README.md

 The schemas for the supported service types and endpoint types should be defined and documented by application developers, to enable users to define a valid configuration.

 ## Writing a Gateway application
-Implementing a Gateway client application using the framework involves writing Java classes that implement required interfaces in the framework API.
+Implementing a Gateway application using the framework involves writing Java classes that implement required interfaces in the framework API.
 The main application class should implement the `GatewayApplication` interface and use defined methods to provide supported service types (and optionally, endpoint types).
 For each service type, a service handler class must be implemented and instances of this class passed back to the framework when requested.
 For full details of how to implement a Gateway application see the package Javadoc for the `com.pushtechnology.gateway.framework` package.

 The csv-file-adapter in this repo, can be used as a sample reference to develop a Gateway application for any other type of external data sources.